yjruan/Nexus/docs/FT-PPA_Stat.md

 `EnDis` counts the entanglement number in bins along the `dir` direction.
 This option can be used to examine the spatial distribution of entanglements.
 The output file, named EnDis, with columns are `High`, `Z(y)`, and `Z(y)/Z-1`.
-The output file is named `EnDis`.
-The columns of the output file are defined as follows:

 | Header | Description |
 |---|---|